Monday, July 15, 2013

 INSIDE DAISY CLOVER 1965

 Nostalgia isn't what it used to be.
-It's a strange feeling, indeed, to harbor a fond memory of a film enjoyed in childhood, only to reencounter it as an adult and find yourself at a complete loss to know just what it was that captured your imagination in the first place.
+It's a strange feeling, indeed, to harbor a fond memory of a film enjoyed in childhood, only to reencounter it as an adult and find yourself at a complete loss as to what captured your imagination in the first place.

 So when, after many years, the opportunity arose for me to finally get a look at Inside Daisy Clover in color, digitally restored, and widescreen, I couldn't pass it up.
 Alas, I should have left things as they were.